-Having enjoyed 21 Jump Street (2012) I was more than happy to sit and watch the sequel which came out a little earlier this year.
-I expected it to be a bit of fun with likable characters and actors, as the first one was.
+Having enjoyed 21 Jump Street (2012) I was more than happy to sit and watch the sequel which came out earlier this year.
+I expected it to be a bit of fun with likable characters and some pretty funny jokes – EXACTLY like the first one.
+Which it was.

 As I have an aversion to sitting still for too long I did what I always do when going to the cinema – did some IMDB’ing to see what the film duration was and I was more than a little surprised to find it was two hours long.
 That’s rather a long time to be giggling at teen high jinks after the obligatory five years of trailers and Kevin Bacon adverts.

 I watched the trailer and laughed a bit.
-I enjoy the silly parts the most (both actors walking through a doorway impressively and at the same time banging shoulders and getting stuck – that kind of thing makes me giggle because I am VERY immature).
+I enjoy silly parts the most (both guys walking through a doorway impressively and at then banging shoulders and getting stuck – that kind of thing makes me giggle because I am VERY immature).
 But seeing the squid wrapped round Jonah Hill’s head as he ‘fought’ it off made me cringe slightly and I began to prepare myself for a longer, cornier and more over-the-top film than it’s predecessor.

 But I was wrong.
 22 Jump Street is absolutely fine.
 A very sturdy sequel which cleverly mocks itself as a………..sequel.
 The writers and directors (look them up, there’s too many to mention) did a really good job and rather than my predicted fear of a corny movie, they took the best elements from 21 Jump Street and certainly made something that is at least on a par with it.
 The college setting actually works better than school.
 Though the story line is essentially EXACTLY the same (something they poke fun at) the supporting characters and backdrop just seem to fit better.
 They are allowed to drink beer, they are allowed to shag girls and whilst these things don’t majorly matter on their own they do contribute to some really good scenes during the movie.